 At Heamoor Community Primary School we aim to identify the needs of pupils by considering the whole child.
 The purpose of identification is to work out what action we need to take.
 The benefits of early identification are widely recognised- identifying need at the earliest point and then making sure that effective provision improves the long-term outcomes for the child.
+We use the graduated approach to meet a child's individual needs.

-High quality teaching, differentiated for individual pupils is the first step in responding to pupils who have or may have SEN. We use our ongoing assessment process to identify any learning difficulty and barrier to achievement and this is used to form the basis for planning the next steps of the child's learning.
+High quality teaching, differentiated for individual pupils is the first step in responding to pupils who have or may have SEND.
+We use our ongoing assessment process to identify any learning difficulty and barrier to achievement and this is used to form the basis for planning the next steps of the child's learning.
 When any concern is initially noticed it is the responsibility of the class teacher to take steps to address the issue.
 Intervention programmes can be put in place if necessary, hopefully to 'plug the gap' and these will be discussed with the SENCO and other relevant staff.
 The child will be recorded as "On Alert."
 Parents are involved in a consistent and positive way throughout.

-If a child does not make adequate progress once they have had good quality personalised teaching and all the interventions and reasonable adjustments have been made, the conclusion may be reached that the child requires help over and above that which is normally available and the child will be placed on the school SEN Record of Support with parental permission and will receive SEN Support (SS).
+If a child does not make adequate progress once they have had good quality personalised teaching and all the interventions and reasonable adjustments have been made, the conclusion may be reached that the child requires help over and above that which is normally available and the child will be placed on the school Record of Support with parental permission and will receive SEND Support (SS) in school.
+These children will have a Personal Learning Plan with agreed goals that are reviewed termly.

-The quality of teaching for pupils with SEN, and the progress made by pupils is a core part of the school's performance management.
-As a school we review the quality of teaching including those at risk of underachievement through regular pupil progress meetings.
+The quality of teaching for pupils with SEND, and the progress made by pupils is a core part of the school's performance management.
+As a school we review the quality of teaching and learning, including those children at risk of underachievement, through regular pupil progress meetings.